neolution-ch/Neolution.Extensions.DataSeeding/README.md

 ## Key Features

 - **Multi-Dependency Support**: Seeds can depend on multiple other seeds using the `DependsOnTypes` property
+- **Simplified Single Dependency**: Use `DependsOnType` for cleaner syntax when you only have one dependency
+- **Pretty-Print Dependency Visualization**: Visual logging of dependency relationships for easier debugging
-- **Circular Dependency Detection**: Automatic detection of circular dependencies with clear error messages
+- **Circular Dependency Detection**: Automatic detection of circular dependencies with clear error messages and cycle visualization
 - **Advanced Scoped Service Support**: Robust handling of scoped dependencies with proper lifetime management
 - **Topological Sorting**: Intelligent dependency resolution using Kahn's algorithm for optimal execution order
 - **Service Lifetime Safety**: Prevents common DI issues like ObjectDisposedException and scope validation errors
 - **Abstract Seed Support**: Full support for both `ISeed` interface and `Seed` abstract class implementations
-- **Legacy Compatibility**: Backward compatible with existing Priority and DependsOn properties

 ## Getting Started